-- Please apply by CV and covering letter by email to email@example.com.
+- Please apply by sending your CV and a covering letter by email to email@example.com

-- The closing date for all training contract applications is 31 July 2019.
+- The closing date for all 2026 recruitment is 31 July 2024.
 Applications received after this date will not be considered.
-Applications received after 31 March will be considered for a training contract interview, but will not be eligible for the Vacation Scheme.
+Applications received after 6 May will be considered, but will not be eligible for the Vacation Scheme.

-- Candidates will be selected and invited for training contract interviews in August.
+- Candidates will be selected and invited for in-person interviews at our Leeds office in August.
 We expect that some, but not all, of the candidates we interview will have been on our Vacation Scheme.

 - Offers will be made shortly after the interviews have taken place.

-We offer seats in three or four of the following distinct areas:
+For our training contracts (i.e. transitional arrangement two-year ‘periods of recognised training’) we offer seats in three or four of the following areas:

-Wrigleys undertakes no litigation as such, but training and experience in contentious matters (as is required by the SRA Practice Skills Standards) is available through secondment to another firm, usually three months in duration.
+Wrigleys undertakes no litigation or contentious work as such, but training and experience in contentious matters (as is required by the SRA Practice Skills Standards) is available through secondment to another firm.

 Trainees at Wrigleys are given early responsibility and make an important contribution to our teams.
 We offer competitive trainee and NQ salaries, and we have excellent retention rates on qualification.